Published Date: 09/05/19

 However, it’s notable that DC has the highest cost for infant care in the country, averaging over $24,000 annually and there are only enough licensed spots to care for roughly one third of DC’s 26,000+ children under three.

 Not surprisingly, expansion of public preschool has led to a decrease of those enrolled in private preschool, known as crowd out.
-Studies have shown, contrary to Washington DC, that there’s no impact of maternal workforce participation because parents simply switch from private preschool to public.
+Some studies have shown, contrary to Washington DC, that there’s no impact of maternal workforce participation because parents simply switch from private preschool to public.

 Currently, preschools (defined as serving children ages 3-5) who have capacity for less than 75 students operate at about 75% capacity nationwide.
 While you may have found schools with years-long wait lists during your search, that’s not typical across the country.